 The Deesis panel is 5.95m (19.5 ft) wide and 4.08m (13.5 ft) tall.
 The Byzantine Institute recorded everything with clear photos and copious notes so we are able to see exactly what happened in their journals.
-Above, we can see the ghostly images start to emerge.
-The painted plaster decoration above the panel was meant to imitate 6th century mosaic work and it comes from a 19th century restoration.
-The marble vine-leaf cornice is from the time of Justinian.
+Below we can see the state of the mosaic midway through cleaning and consolidation.
+The painted plaster decoration above the panel was meant to imitate marble revetment is a 19th century restoration.
+The marble vine-leaf cornice above it is from the time of Justinian.
 There were two courses of Proconnesian marble at the bottom.
 The lower course was part of the original decoration of Hagia Sophia and the second, upper one was added to frame the mosaic panel.
 At some point after the mosaic was created, in the Byzantine period, this row of unmatched marble panels was put up to hide damage along the bottom of the mosaic.

 As mentioned above, although the actual removal of plaster took only one year, further seasons of work were needed to consolidate and restore the mosaic.
 The team from the Byzantine Institute was meticulous in its mission and made detailed written and photographic records of all of their work.
 They were learning as they worked, carefully considering and reviewing each restoration technique used, and each decision before it was implemented.
 Black and white as well as color movies were also made.